Stage 16 - Dartford Station to Shoreham Station (11.4 miles)

 The path follows the right bank of the river for half a mile to Westminster Playing Fields at Horton Kirby.
 Be careful to follow the main path (signed "Darent Valley Path") through here as there are lakes to the right with paths going off between them and around them and at one point a footbridge to the left over the river leads to a parking area.

 On reaching Westminster Playing Fields follow the path south and along the LHS of the fields to a pavilion.
-Stay left of the pavilion on the grass, keeping the car park to your LHS.
+Stay left past the pavilion on the grass, keeping the car park to your LHS.
 At the far end of the car park, veer left towards a kissing gate at the corner of the field.
 Go through the kissing gate and follow a well-worn path diagonally across the field to the opposite corner (at 5 miles).

-On entering the next field follow the path along the left-hand edge and back to river.
+On entering the next field follow the path along the left-hand edge and soon back to river.
 For the next 400 yards the path continues through a narrow wood adjacent to the river.
 This area is very picturesque, but at points is uneven underfoot and can be slippery when wet.

 was recorded in the